 Best Wireless Keyboard: Microsoft Surface Ergonomic Keyboard

-The bummer about many ergonomic products is they can look anywhere from dull and uninspired to clunky and ugly.
+The downside of many ergonomics products is that they sacrifice form for function, leading to oft-dull, uninspired, and clunky designs.
 Not so with Microsoft’s Surface Ergonomic Keyboard.
-It features a split design with curved sides that let you position your wrists more comfortably as you type, and its wrist wrest is covered in Alcantara, a fancy fabric that feels nice but can get dirty if you’re not too careful.
-As far as ergonomic keyboards go, it’d be hard to find one that’d look better on your desk.
+The split design with curved sides lets you position your wrists more comfortably as you type, while the wrist wrest is covered in Alcantara, a fancy fabric that feels great against your skin.
+Amongst the pack of ergonomic keyboards, it’s one of the best-looking options.